JessicaH123/ADS507_Team_5/README.md

 <ins>**Background**</ins>
 <br/>
-This pipeline is created to identify how different weather conditions impact vehicle collisions and uber rides in NYC during the 2016 calendar year
+This pipeline is created to identify how different weather conditions impact vehicle collisions and uber rides in NYC during the 2016 calendar year.

 <br/><br/>
 <ins>**Purpose**</ins>